 How do good parents miss child sexual abuse?
-It is simple.
+It’s simple.

 By not asking the right questions.